cerc-io/stack-orchestrator/app/data/stacks/mobymask-v2/mobymask-only.md

 docker logs -f <CONTAINER_ID>
 ```

-The watcher endpoint is exposed on port `3001` and the relay node endpoint is exposed on port `9090`
+The watcher endpoint is exposed on host port `3001` and the relay node endpoint is exposed on host port `9090`

 Check the logs of the deployment container to get the deployed contract's address and generated root invite link: